 Explain how your proposed project aligns to the selected research priority/priorities.
 If your project aligns to multiple priority areas, provide additional justification of the alignment to those areas in this section as well.
 Please make sure that the priority area or areas are noted in the statement.
 This section is limited to 1500 characters, including spaces.
 Note: If the character limit is exceeded in this section, which is evaluated, it will be truncated.
-Examples of research priority alignment statements are provided in Appendix B.

-9. SELECTION OF RESEARCH PRIORITIES
+9. SELECTION OF RESEARCH PRIORITY AREAS

-Select the research priority or priorities to which your proposed project most strongly aligns and indicate the percent alignment.
+Select the research priority area or areas to which your proposed project most strongly aligns and indicate the percent alignment.
 If multiple priorities are selected, the total should equal 100%.
 You are required to select a research priority area.
-Descriptions of the research priorities can be found in the All Grants Policies document (pages 4-6).
+Descriptions of the research priorities can be found in the CTTRIA Policies document (pages 3-4).